openwdl/wdl/modules/SPEC.md

       "source": {
         "path": "../../shared/utils"
       },
-      "version": "0.5.0",
-      "checksum": "sha256:9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08",
       "dependencies": {}
     }
   }
 }
 ```

 The structure is recursive: each dependency's `dependencies` field has the same shape as the top-level `dependencies` object, mirroring the full dependency tree.
-A dependency resolves to exactly one module, so the module's version, checksum, and transitive dependencies sit directly on the dependency entry rather than behind an intermediate map.
+A dependency resolves to exactly one module, so the module's checksum and transitive dependencies sit directly on the dependency entry rather than behind an intermediate map.

 The fields: